blue milk

 From “Inside Jane Campion’s ‘Cinema of Tenderness and Brutality” in The New York Times Magazine by Jordan Kisner on ‘The Power of the Dog’.

-I Am Also Watching the Peter Jackson Documentary, Get Back, With My Husband Because He Loves the Whole Chemistry of Bands Making Music Together6 and For Me, Not So Insignificantly, Paul McCartney Was Having Quite a Hot Moment in His Life at That Time7
+I Am Also Going to Watch the Peter Jackson Documentary, Get Back, With My Husband Because He Loves the Whole Chemistry of Making Music in Bands Together and For Me, Not So Insignificantly, Paul McCartney Was Also Having a Quite Hot Moment in His Life at That Time4

 Things to love about this: